 YOU’RE INVITED!
 REVERSE TRADE SHOW: Are you interested in doing business with local government agencies?
 Would you like to learn the steps to submit proposals or bids?
 Would you like to see what solicitations are current and upcoming?
 Why not come to our Reverse Vendor Trade Show?

 November 15, 2018 l 1-4 p.m. l Wor-Wic Community College Reverse Trade Show

 The following Request for Proposal(s) have been approved by the Town of Ocean City Council.

-Sign up to be notified via email when we post a new RFP.
+Sign up to be notified via text or email when we post a new RFP.
 Click to subscribe

 Where do I go to find the Town’s bid tabulations?